ganeshutah/Jove/README.md

 style of coding to make the logic of the function stand out.
 When iteration makes sense (e.g. NFA to RE conversion) we do employ the more familiar iterative style.

+[The section contents](#contents) specifies how we offer all the files belonging to Jove.

 Most automata (NFA, DFA, PDA, and Turing machines) have "Def_..." files that define basic operations on these machine-types.
 We then